wikimedia/mediawiki-tools-scap/docs/glossary.rst

   deploy host
   deployment server
   deployment master
     The server where you will run scap.
-In the case of WMF deployments, `tin` and `mira` are currently the names of deployment hosts.
+In the case of WMF deployments one of the server being the `deployment.eqiad.wmnet`.

   deployment repository
   deployment project